EidAlrabadi/DiscordDiceBot/README.md

 This will add the bot to your server.

-To run the dice command, type in !rolLDice in the discord chat, and the dice will be rolled.
+To run the dice command, type in !rollDice in the discord chat, and the dice will be rolled.

+Cloning this REPO will not work as the client ID will be unique to your own discord user.
+Please use the link.